datatorch/documentation/docs/tutorial-keypoints.md

 :::

-We will be using the four-point keypoint annotation for simplicity's sake in this example.
-Add the metadata to the field and click "update".
+We will be using the four-point keypoint annotation for simplicity's sake.
+Add the metadata to the field and click "Update".

-## Annotate with the Keypoint tool
+## Annotate with the Keypoint Tool

 Now that the label has the additional metadata defined, we are ready to annotate it using the Keypoint tool in the annotator.
 After navigating to your file and entering the annotator, make sure the correct label is selected in the upper right corner of the annotator.
 If it is not, click on the label icon then select the appropriate label.